 You must also complete a supporting statement (Word doc) and upload it as a pdf document together with your Graduate Application Form by the application deadline in order for your application to be complete.
 The statement requires you to answer three questions (in no more than 500 words each) that relate to the aims and mission of the Ertegun Scholarship programme.
 The Selection Committee will consider your supporting statement in conjunction with your course application.

 Ertegun Scholars are selected in a highly competitive process by an Ertegun Scholarships Selection Committee made up of the Head of Oxford’s Humanities Division and one representative from each of the eligible faculties, acting in consultation with the Board of Ertegun Overseers.

-Shortlisted candidates will be interviewed (usually via videoconference or telephone).
+Shortlisted candidates will initially be identified by faculties, before being nominated to the Selection Committee for its consideration.
+As part of that initial process, they will be interviewed by a Faculty representative (usually via videoconference or telephone).
 The interview will provide them with an opportunity to expand on the topics covered in their supporting statement.

 All successful candidates will be notified by email.
 If you do not hear from us, then your application to this scheme has been unsuccessful.
 Due to the volume of applications we receive, we regret that we are unable to contact unsuccessful applicants individually or provide feedback on applications.

 All Ertegun Scholarships cover course fees in full.
 Scholars also receive a generous annual grant for living costs (the rate for 2019-20 is approximately £15,009), which is normally sufficient to cover the living costs of a single student living in Oxford.

 Ertegun Scholars also enjoy dedicated use of Ertegun House, which provides space for each Scholar for writing and research, as well as opportunities to participate in social occasions, lively lectures, performances and other activities developed expressly for the Scholars.